Particular/docs.particular.net/Content/NServiceBus/using-azure-servicebus-as-transport-in-nservicebus.md

 ---
-title: Using Azure Servicebus as Transport in NServiceBus
+title: Using Azure Service Bus as Transport in NServiceBus
 summary: NServiceBus can use Windows Azure Service Bus to take advantage of its peek-lock mechanism in environments where one cannot rely on the DTC.
 tags: []
 ---